mbret/Chewie/README.md

 ## FAQ

-Coming soon.
+##### What is the difference between hooks and plugins
+The purpose of a hook is to extend chewie in term of functionality while a plugin provide new actions for scenarios.
+A hook is a node package that is installed locally as module and is loaded on system startup.
+It has access to the entire system and can add/remove/change the behavior of Chewie.
+The plugin is managed through the app and is "mounted" / "unmounted" during runtime when a scenario that use it need to start.
-- I have updated node.js and I get some errors when starting the app. (ex `Please install sqlite3 package manually`)
+##### I have updated node.js and I get some errors when starting the app. (ex `Please install sqlite3 package manually`)
 Try to run `npm rebuild` to see if it helps.

 ## Troubleshootings